Digital Collections Projects

 Working on a 120-hour practicum for the Wisconsin Historical Society Digital Lab, I scanned over 100 photos from a northern Wisconsin girls' camp, circa 1930-1955, known as Joy Camps (view the image gallery and essay I created).
 I also created an item record for each image by assigning metadata to describe each image.
 As a capstone to the project, I wrote an article about this camp for the Wisconsin Magazine of History, which was published in the Summer 2015 issue.

 For a final project in this course, we formed groups and examined the metadata that different organizations use.
 My group studied the metadata schema created for use with art collections, Categories for the Description of Works of Art (CDWA ), and we reported on the great variety of usage among institutions that we researched.
 My contribution to the final report can be found here.

 LIS 879, Digital Libraries.

 I selected the front and back covers of each title, as well as each title page.
 I scanned these three images for each book on an Epson scanner and created metadata for each in CONTENTdm (this collection appeared for a brief time on a website created for our class).
 I elected to create an "object description," which would describe the full book, and then metadata for each front cover, back cover, and title page.
-Click on each image (links are on the right) for an enlarged view.
+Click on each image for an enlarged view.
 Please note the screen shots included on this page are from only one of the titles I worked on: Pippi In the South Seas.